1. Use Fairtrade tea and coffee . . .

 Common brands of coffee include CaféDirect, Clipper (some lines), all Co-op, M & S (and Sainsbury’s roast and ground) ‘own-brand’coffees, Equal Exchange , Percol (some lines), and Traidcraft.
 Other supermarkets and brands have Fairtrade lines, too.

-Common tea brands include Clipper (many of their lines), Equal Exchange, Hampstead, Traidcraft and Tea Direct – as well as all Co-op, M&S and Sainsbury’s ‘own-brand’ lines and most of Waitrose’s ‘own-brand’ lines.
-Other supermarkets and brands also have Fairtrade lines.
+Common tea brands include Clipper (many of their lines), Equal Exchange, Hampstead, Traidcraft and Tea Direct – as well as all Co-op, M&S and Waitrose’s ‘own-brand’ lines.
+Other supermarkets and brands also have Fairtrade lines: please note that Sainsbury’s “Fairly Traded” tea is not in fact Fairtrade certified.

 2. Try something new . . .